Softhouse/raspberry-cluster/README.md

     ```sh
     ssh pi@k8-t<team>-n<node>
-    sudo kubeadm join k8-t1-n1:6443 --token ${TOKEN} --discovery-token-ca-cert-hash sha256:${CERT_HASH}
+    sudo kubeadm join k8-t1-n1:6443 --token <TOKEN> --discovery-token-ca-cert-hash sha256:<CERT_HASH>
     ```

 ### kubectl Credentials for the master node

 kubectl stores credentials in a config file.
 Multiple credentials, or contexts, can be stored in the same file.
 Commands are sent to the active context.

-1. Log in to the master node and create a copy of the credentials that is readable by the pi user:
+1. Log in to the **master node** and create a copy of the credentials that is readable by the pi user:

     ```sh
     mkdir -p ~/.kube